Some templates share a grid/list style for their Blog Pages. This design gives you two options for displaying your blog posts:

 - Click the for the Blog Page.

-- In the Features tab, select either Excerpt or Full.
+- In the Advanced tab, select either Excerpt or Full.

 - Click Save.

-- Once enabled, new tweaks appear in the Blog: List section of the Style Editor.
+- New tweaks appear in the Blog: List section of Site Styles.
 With these tweaks, you can show or hide the full post or excerpt text, or add a Read More link to excerpts.

 - Add post content or excerpt text to blog posts.